EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 ## 🛠️ Prerequisites

-To run Cubic Matrix Navigation, ensure you have:
+To run the Polyface, ensure you have:

 - **Modern Web Browser** 🌐\
   Chrome, Firefox, Safari, or Edge (latest versions recommended).